Hephaestus-Arm/HephaestusArm2/README.md

 ### 1.2.4 Required Tools

-Tools in this section are stuff you **will** need to complete the build.
+Tools in this section you **will** need to complete the build.
 If you are missing any of the required tools contact an SA and they may be able to provide workarounds.

 Items that start with :wrench: are found in the [Bookstore Tool Kit](https://wpi.bncollege.com/shop/BNCB_TextbookDetailView?displayStoreId=32554&urlRequestType=Base&catalogId=10001&productId=650018123733&langId=-1&partNumber=98_844002999&storeId=32554&sectionId=97501629&item=N).